shubhanshusingh08/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-A simple rock paper and scissors game using python.
+A simple rock paper and scissors game using python and some fun ASCII arts.